| Home |

 - Sit up (***)

-this, but that never worked at all.
-Once we made up a 'new' command Hux
+for this, but that never worked at all.
+Once we made up a 'new'

 - Stand up (**)